-In each Index Pair, row is always the first integer and column is always the second.
-Zero values are not permitted within an Index Pair.
-The value for any row or column in an Index Pair must be no larger than the [Number of Ports] argument.
+In each index-pair, the row index is always the first integer and the column index is always the second.
+Zero values are not permitted within an index-pair.
+The value for any row or column index in an index-pair must be no larger than the [Number of Ports] argument.

-For example, if the very first Index Pair under [Sparse Matrix Mapping] is (1,5) and the first row and column of [Network Data] contains the real/imaginary pair 7 -0.8, then the values 7 -0.8 are assumed to occupy row 1, column 5 of the full, final matrix described by [Number of Ports].
+For example, if the very first index-pair under [Sparse Matrix Mapping] is (1,5) and the first row and column indices of [Network Data] contain the real/imaginary pair 7 -0.8, then the values 7 -0.8 are assumed to occupy row 1, column 5 of the n-port matrix described by [Number of Ports].

-The row and column in an Index Pair are separated by a comma, are preceded by an open parenthesis and followed by a close parenthesis.
+The row and column indices in an index-pair are separated by a comma, are preceded by an open parenthesis and followed by a close parenthesis.

-White space is not permitted after the open parenthesis and before the closed parenthesis of an Index Pair.

-White space is required between Index Pairs.
+White space is not permitted after the open parenthesis and before the closed parenthesis of an index-pair.
+White space is required between index-pairs.

-Data in the full matrix that is not indicated by a matrix pair under [Sparse Matrix Mapping] is assumed to be zero-valued.
+Data in the n-port matrix that is not indicated by a matrix pair under [Sparse Matrix Mapping] is assumed to be zero-valued.
+For data in MA or RI format, a zero-valued pair is 0 0.
+As data in DB format cannot take on a zero value, DB format is assumed to apply only to the matrix data provided under [Sparse Matrix Mapping],